- Why do nations trade?

 - Millions of others fear losing their jobs, especially at those companies operating under competitive pressure.

 - Employers often threaten to export jobs if workers do not accept pay cuts.

 - Service and white-collar jobs are increasingly vulnerable to operations moving offshore.

 Sending domestic jobs to another country is called outsourcing, a topic you can explore in more depth.
 Many U.S. companies, such as Dell, IBM, and AT&T, have set up call service centers in India, the Philippines, and other countries.
 Now even engineering and research and development jobs are being outsourced.
 Outsourcing and “American jobs” were a big part of the 2016 presidential election with Carrier’s plan to close a plant in Indianapolis and open a new plant in Mexico.
-While intervention by President Trump did lead to 800 jobs remaining in Indianapolis, Carrier informed the state of Indiana that it will cut 632 workers from its Indianapolis factory.
+While intervention by President Trump did lead to 800 jobs remaining in Indianapolis, Carrier later informed the state of Indiana that it would cut 632 workers from its Indianapolis factory.
 The manufacturing jobs will move to Monterrey, Mexico, where the minimum wage is $3.90 per day.15

 So is outsourcing good or bad?
 If you happen to lose your job, it’s obviously bad for you.
 However, some economists say it leads to cheaper goods and services for U.S. consumers because costs are lower.
 Also, it should stimulate exports to fast-growing countries.
 No one knows how many jobs will be lost to outsourcing in coming years.
 According to estimates, almost 2.4 million U.S. jobs were outsourced in 2015.16

 A closer look reveals that globalization has been the engine that creates jobs and wealth.
 Benefits of global trade include the following: